annabatki/android-tutorial-bitrise/index.md

 ## Configure your workflow to run Unit Test

 Prevously we've learnt that if we wan't to run our unit test we need to call `./gradlew test` command.
-To do it on Bitrise just simply replace `assembleDebug` with `test`.
+To do it on Bitrise just simply replace `assembleDebug` with `test` in the Gradle Runner step's gradle task input.
 ![testtask](images/testtask.png)
 Ok..
 Now we have our primary workflow configured to run test gradle task.
 But what about the test reports?
 Previously we also found out that the test reports are located under the path of: `PROJECT_ROOT_DIR/app/build/reports/tests/testDebugUnitTest/index.html`